MikeMugu/Zukini/README.md

 Additionally, the BeforeScenario hook in Zukini will register the BrowserSession with the injected IObjectContainer so it is available to our Steps and Pages.
 (See here for more details on IObjectContainer in SpecFlow: https://github.com/techtalk/SpecFlow/wiki/Context-Injection).

-###ZukiniConfiguration
+###ZukiniUIConfiguration
-There is also a ZukiniConfiguration that can be set.
-To utilize, simply change your Hooks constructor to take in a ZukiniConfiguration as well as a SessionConfiguration like so:
+There is also a ZukiniUIConfiguration that can be set.
+To utilize, simply change your Hooks constructor to take in a ZukiniUIConfiguration as well as a SessionConfiguration like so:

     private readonly SessionConfiguration _sessionConfiguration;
     private readonly ZukiniConfiguration _zukiniConfiguration;

-    public Hooks(SessionConfiguration sessionConfig, ZukiniConfiguration zukiniConfig)
+    private readonly IObjectContainer _objectContainer;

+    public Hooks(IObjectContainer container,
+                 SessionConfiguration sessionConfig,
+                 ZukiniUIConfiguration zukiniConfig)
     {
+        _objectContainer = container;
         _sessionConfiguration = sessionConfig;
         _zukiniConfiguration = zukiniConfig;
     }

+A couple of notes about the other arguments in this constructor:

+1. We take in the IObjectContainer so we have access to the DI container.
+In the example project, this allows us to register custom drivers that are setup with custom profiles (see Providing a custom driver below).
+2. The SessionConfiguration is a Coypu object that we use to setup set our Session for the test.

-The ZukiniConfiguration allows you to specify a couple of extra items such as whether to Maximize the browser on startup or not.
+The ZukiniUIConfiguration allows you to specify a couple of extra items such as whether to Maximize the browser on startup or not.
 It also allows you to set where your screenshots are saved when executing.
 Example:

     [BeforeScenario]
     public void BeforeScenario()